JonDouglas/jondouglas.github.io/_posts/2016-12-28-xamarin-android-entity-framework.md

 ### Creating the NetStandard library

-The first thing we'll do is create a `netstandard 1.4` library.
+The first thing we'll do is create a `netstandard` library.
 To do this, create a PCL project:

 ![](http://content.screencast.com/users/JDouglas2529/folders/Snagit/media/413bf636-cd08-4ee3-816e-e2ea288908e6/12.28.2016-12.17.png)